zhaozg/lua-openssl/README.md

 openssl.open(string data, string ekey, int privkey,
     [, evp_cipher enc|string md_alg=RC4]) -> string
     Opens (decrypts) sealed data using a private key and the corresponding envelope key.
 Returns decrypted data on success and nil on failure.

+openssl.object_create(string oid, string name [, string alias] ) -> boolean
+    Add one object.
+openssl.object_create(tables args) -> boolean
+    Add a lot of object, args must be array index start from 1, and every node is a table have oid,name and optional alias key.

+openssl.random_bytes(number length [, boolean strong=false])
+    -> string, boolean
+    Returns a string of the length specified filled with random bytes

+openssl.error_string()-> number, string
+    If found error, it will return a error number code, followedd by string description or it will return nothing and clear error state, so you can call it twice.

 openssl.bio_new_mem([string data]) => bio
     If data is none or nil, that will be a output object or input.